 What does that have to do with NAD+ and NR?

 To put it simply, Nicotinamide Riboside is the precursor to NAD+ and NAD+ is involved in the production of ATP.
-When cells are producing more energy, we may feel more energised and experience more joy and motivation.
+When cells are producing more energy, we may feel more energized and experience more joy and motivation.
 More ATP also powers our brain.
 Low levels of NAD+ are associated with mitochondrial dysfunction and brain degenerative diseases like Alzheimer's.

 Raising NAD+ may help your body to regenerate through improved cellular metabolism.
 Let's explore the benefits in more detail below.